-- Eyewash Fixtures - Should be considered when hazardous substance is most at risk to the eyes.
+- Eyewash Fixtures - Should be considered when the hazardous substance is most at risk to the eyes.
 The nozzles must be protected (covered) from airborne contaminants and these covers must automatically come off when the device is activated.
 Many sites utilize eyewashes located on sinks.
 Be aware that they still need to comply with all aspects of ANSI/ISEA 358.1-2014 for standalone devices.

 - Safety Drench Showers - do not have eye irrigation systems.
 Appropriate in situations where the potential of full-body exposure exists.
 For use then there is no significant risk of eye exposure.

 - Combination Emergency, Eye and Eye/Face Systems - all systems must operate simultaneously.
 If hazardous material is caustic to all areas of the body including the eyes, this system provides the best solution.
 The shower must deliver 20 GPM.
-If part of the system, the eye/face system must deliver 3 GPM and an eyewash only system must deliver 0.4 GPM.
+If part of the system, as previously stated, the eye/face system must deliver 3 GPM and an eyewash only system must deliver 0.4 GPM.

 - Drench Hoses - considered to be supplemental in most cases and cannot be used in place of a dedicated eyewash or shower system.
 Some companies sell combination eyewash/drench hose units but they must meet all ANSI requirements for both eyewash and drench hose systems.
 If used, it is recommended that a backflow preventer be used to prevent cross contamination.